tessercat/pbx-chat/README.md

 is implemented using the verto endpoint
 `verto.info` `msg` function.

-Clients base64-encode message bodies before sending and upon receipt so that FreeSWITCH doesn't change them en route.
+Clients base64-encode message bodies before sending and decode upon receipt so that the FreeSWITCH chat command doesn't change them en route.

 The `msg` function
 generates a `MESSAGE` event